zoran-horvat/easy-parse/README.md

         ? $"{line} = {result.Compile(new AdditiveCompiler())}"
         : $"Not an additive expression: {result.ErrorMessage}");

 You have to check whether parsing passed well or not, by testing the `ParsingResult.IsSuccess` property.
-You can compile the same syntax tree (i.e. `ParsingResult` object) multiple times.

 Code example above produces output: